November 28, 2022

 Irritability or rage-filled outbursts

 Depression is a serious condition that can have a significant impact on a person's quality of life.
-According to research, depression is considered to be up to three times more prevalent among cancer patients than in the general population.
-Cancer patients may have trouble adapting with the changes in life goals, self-esteem and body image, disruption of social roles, financial concerns, and end-of-life issues leading to depression.
+Individuals may have trouble adapting to the changes in life goals, self-esteem and body image, disruption of social roles, financial concerns, and end-of-life issues leading to depression.
 Anxiety or distress symptoms can sometimes coexist with depression.
 Here are some signs and symptoms that may indicate the need for professional care with depression:

 Feeling jittery or shaky